HE-0004 - U.S. 421 intersection improvements - Randolph County

 All comments will be taken into consideration, and carry equal weight, regardless of submittal method.

-Comments for consideration during the current phase of project development were submitted by September 13, 2022.
+Comments for consideration during the current phase of project development were to be submitted by September 13, 2022.

 PROJECT CONTACT INFORMATION